rahimentezari/DeepHCRF-GazeEstimation/deep/readme.md

 This stage is for feature extraction.
-I have used AlexNet with slightly different filters.
+I have used AlexNet with slightly different filters.<br/ >
+To be continued...